-Trinidad is the Regional Shopping Centre
+Trinidad is the regional shopping centre

 Trinidad continues to be a major shopping centre in the Caribbean, attracting shoppers from all over the region and neighbouring Latin American countries.

-Shopping options are pretty extensive, with bargain shopping in downtown Port of Spain, San Fernando, Chaguanas, Arima, Tunapuna and main streets in other districts.
+Shopping options are fairly extensive, with bargain shopping in downtown Port of Spain, San Fernando, Chaguanas, Arima, Tunapuna and main streets in other districts.
 Malls offer merchandise priced for any pocket, with the added convenience of air-conditioning, secure parking, food courts, recreation for children, and in some cases Sunday opening hours (a rarity in the Caribbean).

-A Mecca for Shopping
+A mecca for shopping

 Shoppers from across the region already flock to Trinidad for the tremendous variety of goods, which are often not available in most of our island neighbours.
 And in the midst of an economic boom and increasingly well-travelled and savvy consumer market, Trinidad’s retail stores and shopping centres have been upgrading rapidly over the last few years to cater to the island’s (and region’s) evolving tastes.
 What you’ll find in Trinidad, then, is a retail sector offering the best in local products alongside imported international brands of every description.

 The largest and most extensive shopping malls are concentrated in northern Trinidad, in the northwest and along the East-West Corridor.
 These sleek and sprawling shopping malls – many of which have been renovated and expanded over the last decade – offer the comfort of air-conditioned shopping and secured parking, and an ever-growing range of retailers.
 You might sooner feel that you’re in Miami or somewhere in North America when you step into these worlds.